Jaraz/JarBot/README.md

 Distance = distance to square + 1 + depoDistMarginal
 depoDistMarginal = (depoDistAll - depoDistAll[shipY][shipX]) * ship.halite_amount/1000
 depoDistAll – minimum distance between depo and each square
-Average halite is based on neighboring squares, discounted, with teh most weight being the direct neighbors.
+Average halite is based on neighboring squares, discounted, with the most weight being the direct neighbors.

 For 4p I use the same logic but calculated my hpt if I mined the square for 2,3 or 4 turns and took the max hpt.
 This yielded better in 2p, however it ended up inspiring enemies more than it helped me.
 I also added a term that encouraged my ships to take non-inspired halite b/c I was over fitted to inspired squares.